amarpan/meet-your-classmates/README.md

 #### [Heroku Deployment](https://gatracker.herokuapp.com/) -->

 ## Next Steps
-+ Add comment functionality on posts to harass others
++ Add comment functionality on posts to encourage discussion
-+ Add a super dislike button
++ Add edit and update functionality for a user's profile
-+ [x] Survive GA using Linux